klauseduard/under-over-models/chapters/05-organizational-size-influence.md

 *However, it is worth noting that later attempts within NASA to adopt a "faster, better, cheaper" (FBC) approach under Administrator Daniel Goldin drew considerable attention and analysis.
 This initiative, which aimed to increase mission frequency and reduce costs, involved a shift in management philosophy and practice.
 While it had some successes, the FBC era was also marked by significant mission failures.
 Scholarly assessments, such as McCurdy (2001), have detailed both the innovations and the inherent difficulties of the FBC model, including the challenges of simultaneously optimizing cost, schedule, and reliability.
 Critiques, like that of Colvard (2001), argued that an excessive focus on efficiency, mimicking business models, at the expense of robust oversight and technical support, could undermine mission effectiveness crucial for an organization with NASA's unique public responsibilities.*

-**Efficiency/Effectiveness Note:** NASA's matrix structure prioritized effectiveness — ensuring that the organization could coordinate vast technical expertise and resources to achieve ambitious goals.
-While this increased structural complexity, it was necessary to manage the scale and risk of the Apollo missions, illustrating how large organizations may need to accept greater complexity to achieve effectiveness in highly demanding environments.
+**Key Insight:** NASA's matrix approach demonstrated how large organizations can develop sophisticated structures to manage complexity while balancing technical specialization with mission-critical coordination.

 **References:**
 - "The Future of Management: The NASA Paradigm" from the Space Resources collection: https://nss.org/settlement/nasa/spaceresvol4/future.html